.Awakening - Social Media

 NOTE: I am NOT against Social Media.
 These tools have been made BY US and FOR US.
 They're for fun, and it would be alienating to not use them at all.

-The App enabled to do so many creative things, and
+The App enabled me to do so many creative things, and

 discover so many sides of me that not even I was aware of.

-Unless you "work" on Social Media as your Source of Income (or your Bread and Butter), here are some of the ill-effects that you must keep in mind (as a pure User):
+These Apps are diminishing our growth as Human Beings.
+Therefore, unless you "work" with Social Media Applications as your Source of Income (as a Team Member, Chosen Influencer, Moderator, etc.), here are some of the ill-effects that you must keep in mind (whether you're a Creator or a Consumer):

 Histrionic Personality Disorder